Forest of Bowland Farmer Group

 • May 24 - Woodlands and choosing the right tree for the right place at Carter Fold Farm, Waddington

-We have also run a dry-stone walling 'gapping up' course for farmers, and plan to deliver another session later this summer due to demand.
+We have also run a dry-stone walling 'gapping up' course for farmers, held in May 2024.

 2023-2024 e-newsletters